 They’ve even got two separate outdoor areas so that smokers and diners can both enjoy the sunshine, and they let you bring your dog (on a lead) or kid (no lead required, probably).

-It’s the little details that count with a pub steak, like the addition of a red wine jus to the sauces menu and splurging on broccolini for the mixed greens, but if you’ve fulfilled your iron quota already, the chicken burger with avo, chimichurri and lemon yoghurt in place of aioli is a good time.
-Plus, there’s a whole lot more on the menu here for veggos than your average pumpkin salad – praise be for the haloumi burger.
+It’s the little details that count with a pub feed, like the perfectly layered nachos to ensure optimal crunch to cheese ratio, or foregoing a predictable chicken burger and making things interesting with a lamb, mint and yoghurt burger instead.
+Plus, there’s a whole lot more on the menu here for veggos than your average pumpkin salad – praise be for the edamame and eggplant salad.

 You know how the Courty got so awesome?
 Practice.
 They’ve been perfecting the art of the pub session for a really long time now.
 In fact the only thing that would make it better was if you could just spend more hours here.
 They’ve figured out how to be welcoming and friendly without being culty and weird; you’ll always run into someone you know on your way to the bar; and unless you time your visit very badly you’ve got good odds on finding a seat.

-Heck, it’s even a nice spot for day drinking, especially when you combine it with some trashy Friday morning bingo.
+Heck, it’s even got to be one of Sydney's top spots for day drinking, especially when you combine it with some sunshine and a crossword in the beer garden.
 And these are only some of the reasons we love the Courty – when it comes to great pubs, the Courthouse set the standard and then never let it drop.